araskazemi/greenhouse/Identity_Binding.md

-# Binding of eIDAS Attributes to Swedish Personal Identity Numbers
+# Binding of eIDAS identity to records in the Swedish population register

-### 2023-04-24 (draft)
+### 2023-06-07 (draft)

-This document contains information about the identity binding process where an identity received from an eIDAS assertion is bound to a Swedish personal identity number.
+This document contains information about the binding process when an eIDAS identity is bound to a record in the Swedish population register.

 ---